aimxhaisse/gorobot/docs/index.rst

 m1ch3l, also know as gorobot, is an IRC robot with the following
 features:

-* support of multiple servers
+* multi-server
-* support of multiple channels
+* multi-channels
-* support of private conversations
+* private messages
 * flood control to be able to print pokemons in ASCII art without being G-lined
-* administration commands via a dedicated set IRC channels (admin channels)
+* admin commands via a dedicated set IRC channels (admin channels)
 * JSON configuration
 * external scripts that can be invoked via IRC (!commands)
-* support of Docker
+* Docker integration

 The official m1ch3l lurks in the shadows of freenode, but there are probably some others hanging around in the wild, we don't know how